infamousjoeg/cybr-cli/docs/cybr_safes_list.md

 ### Options

 ```
+  -g, --group string   Group to filter request on
   -h, --help           help for list
+  -u, --user string    Username to filter request on
 ```

 ### Options inherited from parent commands